 The Company adopted the Colfax Corporation 2008 Omnibus Incentive Plan (the 2008 Plan) on April 21, 2008.
-The 2008 Plan provides the compensation committee of the board of directors' discretion in creating employee equity incentives.
+The 2008 Plan provides the compensation committee of the board of directors discretion in creating employee equity incentives.
 Awards under the 2008 Plan may be made in the form of stock options, stock appreciation rights, restricted stock, restricted stock units, dividend equivalent rights, performance shares, performance units, and other stock-based awards.
-To date, 98% of the grants made pursuant to this plan were made on the IPO date, May 7, 2008.